 Once the wood has been consumed (or partially consumed) and you have obtained a good bed of embers, you should reload the unit.
 In order to do so, open the air control to its maximum for approximately 15 seconds prior to opening the stove door.
-The air control lever is in its minimum setting when it is toward the right and to its maximum setting when it is toward the left.
 Then, proceed by opening the door very slowly.
 Open it by 2" to 4" (52 to 104 mm) for 10 to 15 seconds before opening it completely.
 This procedure will increase the draft and thus eliminate the smoke which is stagnant in a state of slow combustion in the stove.
 Then, bring the red embers to the front of the stove and reload the unit.
 Depending on the type of wood you burn and the strength of the draft in your flue, you may have to leave the air control open to its maximum for more than 15 seconds to avoid smoke spillage before you reload the stove.

-Your Drolet stove will work best if a thick bed of hot embers is maintained in the bottom of the firebox, and a minimum of two large pieces of seasoned fuel are added.
+Your E.P.A Drolet stove will work best if a thick bed of hot embers is maintained in the bottom of the firebox, and a minimum of two large pieces of seasoned fuel are added.
 Combustion efficiency is largely related to establishing a hot ember bed, and hot firebox temperatures.
 The quicker the stove and chimney (flue) get up to normal operating temperatures, the better.
 A small intense fire is preferred to a large smouldering fire, both to improve combustion efficiency and to reduce the amount of creosote build-up.
 The best performance will be obtained by adding relatively small amounts of fuel to a well established ember bed, and then operating with the air inlet control open long enough to achieve a hot fire.
 The wood should be placed with air in between individual pieces.
 Use a poker to make an air channel in the embers below the wood.
 This will allow air to flow under the wood for a more efficient burn.